-ART 310-ART 317 Continuing investigations of the methods, concepts and materials of the 200-
+ART 310-ART 317 Continuing investigations of the methods, concepts and materials of the 200level courses.
+Individual development and experimentation are encouraged.
+ARTS; STAFF

-ART 312 Continuing Life Drawing (1/2) AS Prereq: ART 210; May be taken three times; L. Lombard, T. Gant
+ART 312 Continuing Life Drawing (1/2) AS Prereq: ART 210; May be taken three times;

+L. Lombard, T. Gant